Bylaws

 • Recruitment and selection of Director (see also Director Application Process)

-• If, as part of the Director’s 3rd year review, the Director indicates that he/she will not seek a term renewal, the Advisory Board will announce a call for a new Director during the following year.
+• If, as part of the Director’s 3rd year review, the Director indicates that they will not seek a term renewal, the Advisory Board will announce a call for a new Director during the following year.

 • The Advisory Board reviews letters of interest and meets with applicants to discuss and coordinate the applicant’s presentation to the Center